emgrasmeder/hoo/README.md

 Agent based modeling is a simulation technique where the simulator creates a number of autonomous `agents` who can interact with each other in various ways.
 Typically the agents have a number of parameters that can be altered to study the impact of different variables in the system.

 In this project, the agents are, for the most part, cars on a road.
 Each car is an instance of an object which has a speed, a direction, and a location.
 We can then, for instance give each car a `following_distance` parameter and study the effects on traffic of increasing or decreasing.

+This project is being written in and only supported for Python 3.
+Some of the possible dependencies are:
+- python3
+- shapely